mdulin2/shellcode/first_shell_code/README.md

 There is a particular way to go about this...
+- Say, you want to write shellcode for the exit function.
+This is the process to go through...
 - The exit.c file is meant to let us see actual commands for an exit call, in assembly.
 Allows us to get a foothold on what the exit looks like.
 - shellcode_exit.asm is the assembly we decided to use, given from the exit.c files break down.
 From here, we can find the opcodes, which can be used in assembly land.
-- - The badass.c file is meant to test the shellcode itself.
+- The badass.c file is meant to test the shellcode itself.
+Put this into the 'shellcode' character array to test it.
+- Make it actually usable!
+The current issue with it is that is has a ton of 0x00's.
+Which, is the null byte, which will end the string.
+Go from the shellcode_exit.asm, rewrite the function to not have 0x00's in them.
+Then, repeat the steps afterwards until a nice, working and compact shellcode has been written.